-At December 28, 2003, our accounts receivable contained three customers with balances in excess of \$2 million.
-With the current economic slowdown, some of our customers are forecasting that their revenue for the foreseeable future will generally be lower than originally anticipated.
-Some customers are experiencing, or are likely to experience, serious cash flow problems and, as a result, may find it increasingly difficult to obtain financing, if financing is available at all.
+At September 26, 2004, two customers, NextCom K.K. and Hitachi Cable Ltd. accounted for 21% and 11%, respectively, of our accounts receivable balance.
+Some of our customers are forecasting that their revenue for the foreseeable future will generally be lower than originally anticipated.
+Some of these customers are experiencing, or are likely to experience, serious cash flow problems and, as a result, may find it increasingly difficult to obtain financing, if financing is available at all.
 If our customers are not successful in generating sufficient revenue or securing alternate financing arrangements, they may not be able to pay, or may delay payment of, the amounts that they owe us.
 In particular, sales to the service provider market are especially volatile and continued declines or delays in sale orders from this market may harm our financial condition.
 Furthermore, they may not order as many products from us as originally forecast, or cancel orders with us entirely.
 The inability of some of our potential customers to pay us for our products may adversely affect our cash flow, the timing of our revenue recognition and the amount of revenue, which may cause our stock price to decline.